juliecious/nnUNet/readme.md

 ```bash
 nnUNet_self_supervision -t XXX -ss_tasks context_resotration jigsaw_puzzle
 ```

+#### Contrastive Learning - BYOL
+The main idea of contrastive learning is to learn the representations such that similar samples stay close to each other, while dissimilar ones are far apart.
+The goal of Build your own latent (BYOL) is similar to contrastive learning, but with a big difference - it does not require negative sampling.
+BYOL minimizes the distance between representations of each sample and a transformation of that sample.
+Examples of transformations include: translation, rotation, blurring, color inversion, color jitter, gaussian noise, etc.

+#### Jigsaw Puzzle
+Inspired by the Jigsaw puzzle, in this task the puzzles are formed by samping an <i>n x n x n </i> grid of 3D patches.
+Then these patches are shuffled according to an arbitrary permutation, selected from a set of predefined permutations, which follow the Hamming distance based algorithm.
+The model is trained to simply recognized the applied permutation, allowing us to solve the 3D puzzles in an efficient manner.
+In order to prevent the model from solving this task quickly by finding shortcut solutions, we use random gaps (jitter) between neighboring 3D patches.

 ### Experiment planning and preprocessing
 As a first step, nnU-Net extracts a dataset fingerprint (a set of dataset-specific properties such as